 Each synopsis is developed in partnership with an international advisory board of conservationists and researchers who specialise in that area.

 For more information about the methods and evidence sources used for these synopses please see the methods page.

-As well as those completed below, three global synopses are currently being produced on the conservation of carnivores, primates, reptiles and wetlands.
+As well as those completed below, five global synopses are currently being produced on the conservation of carnivores, management of captive animals, primates, reptiles and wetlands.
 We are also working on conservation of biodiversity and ecosystem services in Mediterranean farmland.